Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Exchange rates.
-The SGD-OMR relationship doesn’t fluctuate often, but using a service that allows you to lock-in exchange prices may help you save money down the line if the Oman rial rises against the Singapore dollar.
+The ZAR-OMR relationship doesn’t fluctuate often, but using a service that allows you to lock-in exchange prices may help you save money down the line if the Oman rial rises against the South African rand.

 - Transfer limits.
 How much you can send varies by company, and different amounts can attract higher or lower fees.
 Shop around for the best deal on the amount of pesos you’re sending to Oman.

 - Turnaround.
 Transferring money through a local bank can take a business week or longer.
 If you need the funds delivered quickly, seek out a digital specialist that offers instant transfers to Oman.